ThosRTanner/notepad-pp-linter/README.md

 You don't need to specify all of the entries here, just the ones where you want to override the default.

-### Shortcuts
+### Shortcut Keys

-You can supply shortcuts for one or more of the menu entries, like this:
+You can supply shortcut keys for one or more of the menu entries, like this:

 ```xml
 <shortcuts>